Middle Market Investment Banks: Solid Entry Point, or “Plan B”?

 Deal sizes below $50 million are more in the realm of boutique banks (the non-elite kind) and sometimes business brokers (below $10 million).

-Besides advising on deals in this approximate size range, MM banks also have these characteristics:
+Besides advising on deals in this approximate size range, middle market investment banks also have these characteristics:

 - Geography: They tend to have a solid presence in their home countries, with multiple offices in different regions, but they often have far less of an international presence than the bulge brackets.